intershop/intershop-pwa/nginx/README.md

 - Enabled compression for downstream services
 - Caching for PWA Universal responses
 - Easy to configure multi site handling via sub domains with environment variables
+- Device type detection for pre-rendering the page fitting to the incoming user agent.

 ## Build it!